c3d/recorder/README.md

 * The `recorder.tbl` file lists the recorders your application will use, and their size.

-For C++ projects, you should add

-* The `recorder.hpp` header which contains a C++ wrapper for the recorder features.
-You can still Use `#include "recorder.h"` for C++ programs if that fits your programming style better.

-* The `recorder.cpp` implementation file adds support for C++ code.

 You can look at the `hanoi_test.c` file for an example of use.
 To use a recorder called `MOVES` with 256 entries, you declare